mfbalder/ChatappFeedmeBot-HB/README.md

 ### What is AskRonnie?

 AskRonnie is a restaurant suggestion engine chatbot built into a homegrown websocket chat application.
 It creates a simple web interface to interact with, and it does the work for you -- no more poking around restaurant review websites, checking boxes and searching countless times to find the right match!
-The bot interacts with the user, generating real time evaluations and asking the questions it needs to best help you.
+The bot interacts with the user, generating real time evaluations and asking the questions in a method inspired by decision trees.
 It does this using a custom built algorithm, and analyzing data from over 35,000 business on Yelp.
 At the end, you have exactly the kind of restaurant or bar you need.

 AskRonnie is built in Python with a Flask framework.
 It uses a PostgreSQL database with a combination of SQLAlchemy and Psycopg2.
 Websocket functionality is enabled using the Flask-SocketIO library.